Parambikulam Tiger Reserve – Parambikulam stays inside Kerala Forest

 Attractions in the wonderland

 The reserve forest is home to many varieties of animals and plants.
-You can see Bengal tiger, Indian Leopard, Sloth Bears, Travancore Flying Squirrel, Elephant, Malabar Pit Viper, Tortoise, Mugger Crocodile and so on.
-You can also find 47 species of fishes, 268 species of birds, 221 species of butterflies, and 23 types of amphibians in the reserve forest.
+You can see Bengal tiger, Indian Leopard, Sloth Bears, Travancore Flying Squirrel, Elephant, Malabar Pit Viper, Tortoise, Mugger Crocodile, and so on.
+You can also find 47 species of fish, 268 species of birds, 221 species of butterflies, and 23 types of amphibians in the reserve forest.

 The area is also famous for Kannimara Teak, which is considered one of the largest teaks in Asia.
 Parambikulam dam, part of the Parambikulam-Aliyar project is also a tourist attraction.
 The area is home to four tribes of indigenous people including Kadar, Malasar, Muduvar, and Mala Malasar.

 Parambikulam Tiger Reserve allows tourism activities in the buffer zone avoiding the core areas.
 Activities like trekking, bamboo rafting, and camping make it a favorite location for tourists.

 Great care is taken by the forest department to conduct tourism activities without disturbing the forest life.
 There are strict rules to regulate the tourists coming into the reserve forest.
 The slightest deviation from the rules can cause discomfort to the wildlife.